Tools to Make Any Upholstery Project Easier

 Ply-Grip and Regulator Tool

 Ply-Grip is something that is also fairly new to me and I love it!
 It is a metal strip with teeth (very dangerous looking!) that is stapled along an edge.
-The fabric is tucked into the Ply-Grip with a regulator tool, then the Ply-Grip is tapped with a hammer to close the teeth clamping the fabric in place.
+The fabric is tucked into the Ply-Grip with a regulator tool or a scratch awl, then the Ply-Grip is tapped with a hammer to close the teeth clamping the fabric in place.
 It is mainly used on the back of a chair or sofa and eliminates hand sewing.

 Foam and Dacron